SushiLab/mTAGs/README.md

 ### Profile

 This step uses precomputed HMM models to extract rRNA sequences from a metagenomic sample.
-The rRNA sequences are then aligned against a clustered Silva database to annotate sequences and profile samples. mTAGs takes as input a fasta/fastq files with raw sequence data which should have been previously quality filtered.
+The rRNA sequences are then aligned against a clustered Silva database to annotate sequences and profile samples. mTAGs takes as input fasta/fastq files with raw sequence data which should have been previously quality filtered.